TotalTS/pokeceladon/README.md

 ## Version Exclusives & Completion

 Celadon Version is split into Red and Blue editions.
-While each maintains its original exclusive encounters, all 151 Pokémon are obtainable in the post-game by exploring the Mystery Cave.
+While each maintains its original exclusive encounters, all 151 Pokémon are obtainable in the post-game by exploring the Mystery Cave and Bill's Garden.

 # Screenshots